Autumn 2022 Alumni

 Susan Tong

-Susan Tong is a writer and artist and a passionate queer woman born in Hong Kong, now living in Scotland with her partner, two playful black and white Tibetan Terrier x Havanese dogs in a house with more plants than one can shake a stick at!
+WriterSusan Tong is a writer, artist and a passionate queer woman born in Hong Kong.
+She lives in Scotland with her partner, two playful black and white Tibetan Terrier x Havanese dogs in a house with more plants than one can shake a stick at!
+Susan graduated from the Glasgow School of Art during which she also interned for Glasgow Life’s design team for the Commonwealth Games.

 As a former tea lounge owner, she has appeared on television cooking her popular recipes and has joined in panel discussions, as well as written for local publications.
 The tea lounge has also been awarded ‘best local eats’, by The Guardian 2022 with active social media following on several platforms.
 There is a growing interest for her to write a culinary story-telling cookbook from her followers for which Susan is beginning to earnestly curate.